The Scanning section is BELOW

 Do I need a handheld light meter?
 Sekonic L308S

-Surprises in the Use of Histograms Avoid the camera single gray histogram
+Surprises in the Use of Histograms Use only the camera's three RGB histograms, NOT the single channel Gray histogram

 Histograms are Gamma Encoded The numbers may not be what you think